 ART EXHIBITION &

-Please come and join us for our wine and cheese reception with the artists at 4:00 PM.
+Please come and join us for our wine and cheese reception with the artists.